-Since it’s inception in 2005, the Community of Faith Foundation, Inc (CFF) has awarded nearly $1,000,000 in scholarships to deserving high school students in the Greater Houston Community.
+Since it’s inception in 2005, the Community of Faith Foundation, Inc (CFF) has awarded $1.2M in scholarships to deserving high school students in the Greater Houston Community.
 The following includes not only a list of those scholarships, but also some of the names of those deserving students:

 TEAL SCHOLARSHIP FUND was established by the late DR. JAMES S. TEAL in 2011 and entrusted the Community of Faith Foundation to provide scholarships to deserving high school students at Jack Yates and Booker T. Washington High Schools.
 Dr. James Teal was a radiologist in Washington, District of Columbia and was affiliated with Howard University Hospital.
 He received his medical degree from University of Texas Medical Branch at Galveston and was in practice for 50 years.
 He was one of 9 doctors at Howard University Hospital who specialize in Radiology.
 He regularly visited Houston and always found the time to meet with the Teal Scholarship recipients during his August trips.